The Jameson Distillery on Bow St. is the most popular of the many whiskey distilleries in Dublin.

 2. Opening hours

 The standard Jameson Distillery tour costs €25 for adults and €19 for students and anyone who’s 65+.
 This includes the 40-minute guided tour and whiskey tasting.
-There are other, more niche tours you can take (info below).
+Prices may change.

 4. Several different tours